Law Enforcement Team

 - manage cordons

-- and deter anti-social behaviour and environment crime in all parks, open spaces, town centres and housing land.
+- deter anti-social behaviour and environment crime in all parks, open spaces, town centres and housing land

-Find out more about what we do - Law Enforcement Team A-Z
+Find our more about what the team does, see LET - A-Z

-WATCH THE VIDEO: H&F Leader Cllr Stephen Cowan and the LET on the White City operation
+See also YouTube: H&F Leader Cllr Stephen Cowan and the LET on the White City operation.

 Weapons sweeps are routine or targeted searches of particular areas like parks or housing ground, during which our officers search for any items that could be used to cause harm.
 This includes weapons like knives and guns but also makeshift weapons such as screwdrivers and metal poles.